 Once you’ve browsed the shops, why not grab some food from one of our bars, cafés or restaurants?
 If you’ve got the time, we’ve got a plethora of restaurants where you can to choose to have a sit-down meal like All Bar One and Factory Bar and Kitchen.
 There are also coffee shops, like Costa for you to grab a hot drink and a pastry, or if you want to grab something for the flight, head to Pret a Manger.
 Fast food lovers will be pleased to hear we have a Burger King too.

-Need to get some currency before your trip abroad?
-Then head over to our Travelex stores conveniently located in the Arrivals area of the terminal building and Departures Lounge.
+Need currency for your trip abroad?
+Then look no further and head over to our Travelex stores conveniently located in the Arrivals area of the terminal building and Departures Lounge.
 If you prefer, you can pre-order your currency and get next day collection if you order before 3pm at Birmingham Airport.

 For those driving to the airport we have seven car parks on-site, all within walking distance of the airport terminal or accessible via a free shuttle bus.
 If public transport is more convenient, there are plenty of options to choose from.
 Birmingham International train station is just outside the airport, with the free and frequent Air-Rail that takes passengers to the terminal in just two minutes.
 You can also find public buses and coaches that travel from all over the country and drop you right at the airport.

 To find out about our other services, head to our terminal facilities page.

 Lyon Saint Exupery Airport is about 15 miles from the centre of Lyon and is well connected to the city centre.
 The Rhônexpress tram-train takes about half an hour to reach the city.
 You can hop off at the city's main train station, Lyon Part-Dieu, or get off earlier at Vaulx-en-Velin La Soie and connect onto the metro.